dominikb1888/Covid-Analysis-in-Germany-ali-b7/README.md

 **Informed Decision Making**: The tool provides a user-friendly interface for accessing and interpreting complex data, leading to more informed and timely decision-making processes.
 **Strategic Planning**: Public health researchers can strategically plan and implement public health interventions by identifying trends and correlations.

+## Usage:
+Guidance on how to start the project using the Uvicorn server.

+# To start the Uvicorn server, run the following command in the project d

 ## Notes
 This project is still a work in progress.